Ognjen-Radisic/Trello-Assistant-React-Redux/README.md

 To run and edit the project, clone the project to your computer, `cd` into the project directory and follow the instructions below for your javascript package manager of choice.

-After cloning you will need to populate `.env.dev` files with your own TRELLO API_KEY and TOKEN.
+After cloning you will need to populate `.env` files with your own TRELLO API_KEY and TOKEN.
 Create trello account and follow official api documentation https://developer.atlassian.com/cloud/trello/rest/api-group-actions/

 ### yarn